bill-c-martin/bill-c-martin.github.io/_posts/portfolio/2015-01-06-my-plan-link.md

 ### Project Description

-MyPlanLink is a marketplace platform for health insurance providers (aka *providers* for short) that offers their customers a branded experience to shop, quote, compare, and enroll in a variety of health, dental, and vision products.
+MyPlanLink is a marketplace platform for health insurance providers offering customers a branded experience to shop, quote, compare, and enroll in a variety of health, dental, and vision products.

-The goal was to build a set of web services that this platform could flexibly and safely pass customer enrollment and payment information to which could then submit it to the health insurance providers.
+The goal of this project was to build a set of web services that this platform could flexibly and safely pass customer enrollment and payment information to which could then submit it to the health insurance providers.
 This included:

-* Tokenization of payment information
+- Tokenization of payment information
-* Reception of enrollment from the platform
+- Reception of enrollment from the platform
-* Transformation from received enrollment into providers' formats
+- Transformation from received enrollment into providers' formats
-* Submission of enrollments and payment information to providers'
+- Submission of enrollments and payment information to providers'

 ### Contributions

 Out of a team of developers, my primary contributions were:

-* Payment tokenization and ecryption
+- Payment tokenization and ecryption
-* Test harness for tokenization
+- Test harness for tokenization
-* Submission of enrollments to providers
+- Submission of enrollments to providers

 ### Challenges Overcame